rdmtc/node-red-contrib-sun-position/blind_control.md

 ![blind-control-settings-4](https://user-images.githubusercontent.com/12692680/59666684-9d8ecb80-91b5-11e9-8ea6-ddbe2293988b.png)

-* If a rule applies, the blind position defined by the rule will be used.
+* If a rule with a absolute blind position applies, the blind position defined by the rule will be used.
   * sun control will then not be active
 * If a rule has a condition, the rule only applies if the condition matches.
   * For some conditions a comparisons needs to be defined.